harishgedi/harishgedi.github.io/README.md

 # Hi, I’m Gedi Harish 👋
+*Ad astra per aspera.*

+Cloud & Distributed Systems Engineer with a strong inclination toward **building real systems**, **prototyping ideas into working products**, and **learning by implementing from first principles**.

+I work primarily across **AWS, Kubernetes, CI/CD automation, and observability**, backed by a foundation in **electronics engineering, embedded systems, and signal processing**.
+My approach to engineering is hands-on — build it, measure it, break it, and improve it.

+---

+## 🧠 What I’m Focused On

+- Designing and operating **distributed systems on AWS**
+- Container orchestration with **Kubernetes (EKS)**

 Cloud & Distributed Systems Engineer with a strong inclination toward **building real systems**, **prototyping ideas into working products**, and **learning by implementing from first principles**.